lfit/itpol/linux-workstation-security.md

 - nature abhors roombas
 - 12 in-flight Jebediahs
 - perdon, tengo flatulence

+Weak passphrases are combinations of words you're likely to see in published works or anywhere else in real life, such as:

+- Mary had a little lamb
+- you're a wizard, Harry
+- to infinity and beyond

 You can also stick with non-vocabulary passwords that are at least 10-12 characters long, if you prefer that to typing passphrases.